thistletech/esp32-devenvs/README.md

       source ${HOME}/zephyrproject/.venv/bin/activate
       ```

-- Flash MCUBoot and Zephyr App Images
+- Flash MCUboot and Zephyr App Images

   On Linux host, we can interact with the development board from the container